Biliary Stent Placement: Before Your Procedure

 ERCP (endoscopic retrograde cholangiopancreatography)

 In an ERCP, the doctor will use a tool called an endoscope, or scope.
-It is a thin, lighted tube that bends.
-It has a camera on it that lets the doctor use pictures on a screen to guide it.
-The doctor uses the scope to put a metal or plastic tube in the bile duct.
-This can help open the duct.
+It is a thin, lighted tube with a camera that the doctor moves gently down your throat, through your stomach, and into the bile duct.
+The doctor then places the stent into the bile duct.

-Before the test, you may get medicine to numb the back of your throat.
+Before the procedure, you may get medicine to numb the back of your throat.
 You also will get medicine to help you relax.

 PTC (percutaneous transhepatic cholangiography)

-In a PTC, the doctor moves a long needle through your belly and into the liver.
-The needle is used to inject dye into the liver.
-X-rays are taken while the dye moves through the bile ducts.
-The doctor will take that needle out and insert a special hollow needle into the bile duct.
-The doctor will then move the stent through this needle and place it in the bile duct.
+In a PTC, the doctor uses a long needle to inject dye into the liver.
+With the help of X-rays, the dye shows the doctor where the bile duct blockage is.
+Then a special hollow needle is inserted.
+The doctor moves the stent through this needle to place it in the bile duct.

-You will get medicine to numb your skin and keep you comfortable during the test.
-During the test, you will lie on your back.
-At some point you may be asked to roll to your side.
+You will get medicine to numb your skin and keep you comfortable during the procedure.

 How do you prepare for the procedure?